allaboutapps/next-starter/README.md

 - Builds are configured as `standalone` in next.config.mjs.
 SPA style builds (aka `output: "export"`) are not practical, since dynamic routes without `generateStaticParams()` are not supported (see https://nextjs.org/docs/app/building-your-application/deploying/static-exports#unsupported-features).
 This limitation would not allow any detail sites like `product/[productId]` because those cannot be generated statically.

+## Env vars
+- We don't use NEXT_PUBLIC_ env vars on client side, because those are baked at build time.
+Since we only want to build a single docker image we use a different approach by using server side env vars for configuration (currently only RUNTIME_ENVIRONMENT) and forwarding them to our client components.
+For convenience you can use the `useEnvVars()` hook to get relevant environment variables.

 ## Learn More

 To learn more about Next.js, take a look at the following resources: